 Doing well in mock tests and previous years’ question paper practise gives a sense of confidence to medical entrance aspirants as it increases their familiarity with the exam pattern and tells them their preparation is on the right track.

-How to practise NEET mock tests?
+How to prepare for NEET 2018 - How to practise NEET mock tests?

 “Winners don't do different things, they do things differently” - The oft-quoted management mantra is quite relevant in the context of medical entrance preparations as well.
 Every year, lakhs of students appear in NEET and almost everyone practices solving the mock test.
 Only a few, however, manage to clear the exams with good marks.
 What is it that they do differently?
 If practising mock tests is so essential for NEET preparations, how exactly should aspirants go about it so that it yields the maximum benefits?